 Accordingly, the Collegium hopes to find ways to integrate research into the Berkeley undergraduate educational experience broadly and meaningfully, narrowing the gap between teaching and research.
 The Collegium’s long-term aim is to engender and sustain a cultural shift on campus, whereby faculty and students alike come to view undergraduate engagement in research as a fundamental, desirable, and assumed element of a Berkeley education.
 For faculty, this would involve explicit recognition that our pedagogical mission goes beyond transmitting content to students; it also entails actively guiding students through the process of intellectual discovery and creation.
 For undergraduates, this shift would mean that every incoming student who passes through Sather Gate would graduate from Berkeley—one of the world’s premier research universities—having experienced firsthand the process by which the campus has achieved and maintains that status.

 Each spring the Collegium invites proposals for new or existing projects that further the goal of narrowing the gap between teaching and research at Berkeley.
 For an existing project, grant funds should not be viewed as replacement funding, but rather should be targeted for expanding or improving (e.g., adding a new component) the project.
 The focus is on undergraduates, but proposals may incorporate graduate and postdoctoral students if relevant (see examples below).
-We aim to fund up to 5-6 projects of up to $20,000 each over a one to two year grant period (depending on the nature of the project).
-Strong budget justification is needed, especially for proposals that seek the maximum level of funding.
-The next grant period will begin at the start of the Fall 2017 semester.
+We aim to fund up to 5 projects of up to $20,000 each over a one- to two-year grant period (depending on the nature of the project).
+Strong budget justification is needed; we intend to give awards that range between $15K-$20K.

 For a list of previous grant recipients and a link to descriptions of their projects, visit our Awards page.

 Proposals will be evaluated according to several criteria, including but not limited to the following: